gvazdas/l4d2_zombie_master/README.md

 WIP.
 Not ready for public release yet.

-If you have questions or would like to join the playtester announcements contact me here: https://steamcommunity.com/id/gvazdass https://knockout.chat/user/3022
+If you have questions or would like to join the playtester channel contact me here: https://steamcommunity.com/id/gvazdass https://knockout.chat/user/3022